codecell/apod/README.md

 ## Apod
-This mini-app uses NASA's picture of the API to display an image/video and a description for selected days.
+This mini-app uses NASA's picture of the day API to display an image/video and a description for selected days.

 ## Outline
 ## Outline